We're thrilled to now offer free Let's Fish! sessions as part of our school trips at selected locations.

 What is the ratio of pupils to fishing coaches in Let’s Fish! sessions?

-We operate a 2:1 pupil to coach ratio.
-We do not believe that higher ratios than this are appropriate for optimal learning.
+We always aim for a 1:1 pupil to coach ratio, but sometimes in busy groups we operate a 2:1 pupil to coach ratio.
+We never exceed a 2:1 ratio as we do not believe that higher ratios than this are appropriate for optimal learning.

 Do participants receive attendance certificates?